The following are some of CRSCAD's partners:

-United Planet, founded in 2001, is an international non-profit organization based on Boston that strives to create a world in which all people understand, respect, and support one another.
+United Planet, founded in 2001, is an international nonprofit organization based in Boston that strives to create a world in which all people understand, respect, and support one another.
 United Planet's global network of leaders and volunteers fosters cross-cultural understanding and addresses shared challenges to unite the world in a community beyond borders.
 United Planet is a recognized leader in the field of international volunteerism.
 United Planet volunteers have served over 600,000 hours of international community service and dispatched thousands of volunteers, both individuals and groups, including the students, professors, nonprofit professionals, business professionals, doctors, and more, from 1-52 weeks to work in areas of need around the world, including disaster recovery, education, women’s empowerment, social entrepreneurship, support for the elderly, and more in over 40 countries.
-The underlying principle of our programs is the concept of Relational Diplomacy -- recognizing that the relationship between people of diverse backgrounds is the basic building block for uniting the world.
+The underlying principle of our programs is the concept of Relational Diplomacy—recognizing that the relationship between people of diverse backgrounds is the basic building block for uniting the world.
 United Planet also engages local communities through United Planet’s globally connected Ambassador Clubs and Leaders program, facilitates presentations and dialogue to raise awareness for cultural and international issues, and supports ongoing collaboration through online activities.
 In recognition for its innovative programs, CNN selected United Planet as one of only ten organizations around the world for its “Be the Change” initiative.
 United Planet is the United States National Committee member of the International Cultural Exchange (ICYE) Federation, founded in 1949, and a member of United States Agency for International Development’s (USAID) Volunteer’s for Prosperity program.

 CRSCAD and the Center for Homeland Defense and Security